-Manufacturers often produce fast fashion products cheaply thanks to a unique supply chain that capitalizes on cheap labor from low-cost countries.
+Manufacturers often produce fast fashion products cheaply, thanks to a unique supply chain that capitalizes on cheap labor from low-cost countries.
 However, consumers need to understand that clothes cost more than the money they pay.
-Apart from money, there is also an environmental and social cost attached to every item in our wardrobe.
+Apart from money, an environmental and social cost is attached to every item in our wardrobe.

 We list some issues ethical fashion hopes to solve below

 There are multiple reports of poor treatment of workers in low-cost countries where most big fashion brands source their labor.
 These countries include Cambodia, China, Bangladesh, and India.
-A lot of them do not earn what we can consider a living wage.
+Many of them do not earn what we consider a living wage.
 A lot of times, the factory bosses delay or seize their wages over minor errors.
 At worst, the working conditions are akin to modern slavery.

 This injustice is not limited geographically, as immigrant workers often face similar situations in sweatshops in Europe and America.
-Workers who try to protest these ill-treatments are usually dealt with violently.
-And for fear of losing their job or lives, many workers suffer in silence1.
+Workers who try to protest these ill treatments are usually dealt with violently.
+And for fear of losing their job or lives, many workers suffer in silence2.